 White quinoa and red split lentils (they expand in size as they cook) along with curry powder (I used the mild type) as well as diced tomatoes (with juice), veggie broth, olive oil, salt, and pepper.
-Full ingredient amounts in the recipe card below.

 This is what the soup looks like before it is brought to a boil and simmered until all the vegetables are tender and the quinoa and lentils are cooked through.
 About 20-25 minutes.

 This is what the soup looks like when it is ready to be served!
 I puree (in a blender) a small amount of the soup to give it a creamy, but mostly chunky texture.
 Puree more or all for additional creaminess.

 What’s in this Hearty Soup?

 Red split lentils: It is a high protein, high fiber, and low-fat legume that doesn’t require pre-soaking (unlike other beans) and it cooks quickly (faster than the other lentils).